Fertulity IVF

 Sleep quality and stress management are crucial factors for sperm health.
 Chronic stress increases cortisol levels, negatively affecting testosterone.

-Infections in the reproductive system, such as prostatitis or epididymitis, can affect motility and morphology and require targeted medical treatment.
-Finally, hormonal disorders such as low testosterone or elevated prolactin may require endocrine evaluation and replacement therapy.
+Infections of the reproductive system, such as prostatitis or epididymitis, can negatively affect all sperm parameters and require early detection through semen culture and targeted medical treatment.
+Finally, hormonal disorders such as low testosterone or elevated prolactin levels may require endocrinological evaluation and appropriate hormonal therapy.

 Our Doctors